danzerca/DeployPythonicRAG/BuildingAChainlitApp.md

 ### QUESTION #2:

 Why are we using User Session here?
 What about Python makes us need to use this?
 Why not just store everything in a global variable?

+--> We are using session so that a user can interact multiple times with the same document upload.
+Similarly, when the same user revists the app or a different user visits the app, there is a fresh chat with no prior documents added.
+This keeps the response specific to only the documents loaded.
+Session is used instead of a global variable in order to handle multiple users at the same time.

 ## On Message